ggilmore/Akka-Streams-Notes/Notes.md

 // materialize the flow, getting the Sinks materialized value val sum: Future[Int] = source.runWith(sink)
 ```

-In the above example we used the `runWith` method, which both materializes the
+The `runWith` method both materializes the stream and returns the
-stream and returns the materialized value of the given sink or source.
+materialized value of the given sink or source.